nerfstudio-project/nerfstudio/docs/quickstart/installation.md

 ## Prerequisites

-CUDA must be installed on the system.
+Git comes pre-installed on many systems, but if you do not have it, download and install it [here](https://git-scm.com/downloads).

+If using Windows, install Visual Studio.
+This must be done before installing CUDA.
+For CUDA 11.3, install Visual Studio 2019 ver 16.9 (the latest, 16.11, may cause errors when installing tiny-cuda-nn).
+The necessary components are included in the `Desktop Development with C++` workflow (also called `C++ Build Tools` in the BuildTools edition).
+You can find older versions of Visual Studio 2019 [here](https://learn.microsoft.com/en-us/visualstudio/releases/2019/history#release-dates-and-build-numbers).

+Install CUDA.
 This library has been tested with version 11.3.
-You can find more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html)
+You can find CUDA download links [here](https://developer.nvidia.com/cuda-toolkit-archive) and more information about installing CUDA [here](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).

 ## Create environment

 Nerfstudio requires `python >= 3.7`.
 We recommend using conda to manage dependencies.
-Make sure to install [Conda](https://docs.conda.io/en/latest/miniconda.html) before preceding.
+Make sure to install [Conda](https://docs.conda.io/en/latest/miniconda.html) before proceeding.

 ```bash
 conda create --name nerfstudio -y python=3.8